 What does a corporate accountant do?

-Is a corporate accountant necessary for small corporations?
+Is one necessary for small corporations?

 How often should corporate finances be reviewed?

-A Corporate Accountant assists with documentation, filings, and responses related to CRA requirements.
+Assistance is available with documentation, filings, and responses related to CRA requirements.

 Moving forward